 The MilSpouse Transition Vision Planner

-I start with the Big Picture then move on to the part where you get to say, “I’m Important.”
+I give you a Start Here section, then we dive into the Big Picture, and finally move on to the part where you get to say, “I’m Important.”
 Between the two you’re covering everything from life goals, fears, an ideal life, mistakes you’ve made, and the strengths you possess.

-One of my favorite questions was, “What does a day in your dream life look like?”
+One of my favorite questions asks about a day in your dream life.
 My 9-year-old was all about video games and snacks.
 My 13-year-old wanted their drawing tablet and to be left alone.
 But it was the first time I heard my servicemember say that it would be nice to not have a job and to be able to stay at home and help homeschool and spend time with the kids.

 Step Outside Your Comfort Zone